Connor O'Grady

-Connor Joseph O'Grady (born 5 December 1997) is a football player plays as a defender for Emley.
+Connor Joseph O'Grady (born 5 December 1997) is a football player plays as a defender for Pontefract Collieries.
 He has also played for Sheffield Wednesday.

 Club career

 Sheffield Wednesday

 O'Grady signed his first professional contract for Sheffield Wednesday in June 2016.

 In August 2016 he made his first team debut for the club, playing the whole game as Wednesday lost to Cambridge United in the first round of the Football League Cup.